Victoria Hamilton: Television and film

 Hamilton is known for working in the costume drama genre.
 In 2001, she joked that she had been in corsets for the preceding seven years.

 During the 1990s, she had supporting roles in three adaptations of Jane Austen's novels.
 These include the 1995 serial Pride and Prejudice as Mrs Forster, the 1995 film Persuasion as Henrietta Musgrove, and the 1999 film Mansfield Park as Maria Bertram.

 She won the role of Queen Victoria in the 2001 BBC TV production Victoria & Albert, despite facing strong competition and being relatively unknown at the time.
 She auditioned with the director John Erman in a London hotel suite, and after reading lines from several more scenes at his prompting, was offered the part immediately.
 Noting that the monarch is typically depicted as stern and stout, Hamilton desired to show a younger version who "loved parties and balls and theatre and opera and new dresses" after a childhood spent in a "forbidding environment".

 In 2005, she appeared in the three-part miniseries To the Ends of the Earth alongside Benedict Cumberbatch and Jared Harris.
 The production, an adaptation of the novels of the same name by William Golding, featured various self-absorbed characters who are forced to remain in close quarters while sailing on a ship to Australia during the Napoleonic Wars.
 Hamilton described the production as having "some of the most beautiful scripts I've seen", and called her character Miss Granham "one of the strongest people on the boat".

-From 2008 to 2011, she appeared in the BBC1 series Lark Rise to Candleford as Ruby Pratt, one of two spinster sisters who run a high fashion shop in a small 19th-century town.
+From 2008 to 2011, she appeared in the BBC One series Lark Rise to Candleford as Ruby Pratt, one of two spinster sisters who run a high fashion shop in a small 19th-century town.
 The Guardian deemed Ruby's rivalry with her sister Pearl (played by Matilda Ziegler) as a highlight of the series, believing both actresses portrayed their characters with "infectious relish".
 In 2013, Hamilton played Peggy in the BBC drama series What Remains.

-In 2015, she appeared in the BBC1 drama, Doctor Foster, playing Anna Baker, a woman who lived across the road from the central characters, Gemma and Simon Foster.
+In 2015, she appeared in the BBC One drama, Doctor Foster, playing Anna Baker, a woman who lived across the road from the central characters, Gemma and Simon Foster.
 She reprised her role in the second series of the drama in 2017.
 By the final episode, her character had moved away.

-In 2016 and 2017, she appeared in the first two seasons of the Netflix series The Crown as Queen Elizabeth The Queen Mother.
-The series, which was about the life and reign of Queen Elizabeth II, spanned six seasons between November 2016 and 16 September 2024.
+In 2016 and 2017, she appeared in the first two seasons of the Netflix series The Crown as Queen Elizabeth the Queen Mother.
+The series, which was about the life and reign of Queen Elizabeth II, spanned six seasons between 4 November 2016 and 14 December 2023.

 Since 2020, she has starred in the Sky drama Cobra as Anna Marshall, the Downing Street Chief of Staff.